youe73/UFO_assignment2/README.md

 Assignment 2

 Download or copy the script to your Java editor.
+If you have downloaded from UFO repo,it should have maven...etc.
+Otherwise just copy the new method and lines added into your script, as there is not much change from the original script.
 You should be in a directory where you can have a folder resources containing the FoundationSeries.txt.
 Replace the path name with your absolute path name.
 And you should be able go.
-When you run the script you can try both method (tallychars) and the improved one (newsolution)
+When you run the script you can try both method (tallychars) and the improved one (newsolution) The best thing is to close all the running applications.
+Open a terminal and navigate to the folder where your script is.
+- You could do a mvn clean install to see if everything is ok.
+- And also mvn compile.

+If everything is running successfully type the following:

+- mvn exec:java "-Dexec.mainClass"="cphbusiness.ufo.letterfrequencies.Main" -q

 Reports from the investigation and analysis